peter14f/pelican-blog/content/2015_11_22_099-recover_binary_search_tree.rst

 function.
 The space complexity of a recursive call is the number of calls on the stack.
 So for inorder tree traversal, the space complexity is O(log n).

-I am going to present the O(log n) space solution first.
+I am going to present the O(n) space solution first.
 The idea is to keep track of the previous node in the inorder traversal.
 If ``prev`` is bigger than ``cur``, then we know there is problem.
 We insert both ``cur`` and ``prev`` into a list.